Nicolepcx/06_Website-Optimization/README.md

 Open a terminal where you want to clone to on your local machine then type:

-1. Check out the repository
+* Check out the repository: <a https://github.com/Nicolepcx/06_Website-Optimization">Website-Optimization</a>

-1. To inspect the site on your phone, you can run a local server
+* To inspect the site on your phone, you can run a local server

   ```bash
   $ cd /path/to/your-project-folder
   $ python -m SimpleHTTPServer 8080
   ```

-1. Open a browser and visit localhost:8080
+* Open a browser and visit localhost:8080
-1. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.
+* Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.

   ``` bash
   $ cd /path/to/your-project-folder
   $ ./ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
+* Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 ### Part 1: Optimize the Google PageSpeed Insights Score for index.html